 Notice what this logic calls for.
 It calls for taking surprises seriously and creating new concepts to account for them.
 No more tossing the problem into error variance.
 No more testing the goodness of fit of new data against available concepts, as in inductive statistics.
-Peirce goes on to show how, once the new proposition is in place, more traditional logics are in fact in order to test it out, but for present purposes I'm just going to focus on the abductive part.
+Peirce goes on to show how, once the new proposition is in place, more traditional logics are in fact in order to test it out, but for present purposes I am just going to focus on the abductive part.

 Abduction is the heart of ethnography, its great strength.
 It seeks out unexpected data and creates new concepts to explain them.
-Notice that it's impossible to write a traditional social science proposal before the study begins.
+Notice that it is impossible to write a traditional social science proposal before the study begins.
 Who knows what surprises and new ideas will come up until you get started?
-And notice how, in contrast to the usual form of social research, ethnographers are supposed to finish a study with a new concept. or their career is over.
-If a traditional researcher finishes with a new concept, their career will be over.
+And notice how, in contrast to the usual form of social research, ethnographers are supposed to finish a study with a new concept, or their career is over.
+In contrast, if a traditional researcher finishes with a new concept, their career will be over.
 This is only one of many signals of the major epistemological differences among the different logics.

-In ethnography, abduction doesn't just apply once.
+In ethnography, abduction does not just apply once.
 It needs an engine to show how the logic drives and is driven by the research over time.
 The key question in this kind of work is not, what is the research plan?
 The key question is, how do I start?
 After that, the same question, repeated over and over until time and money run out, goes like this: What am I going to do next.
 Ethnography at time n + 1 is a function of what was just learned at time n.
-It is a path-dependent kind of research.

-One of the engines that drives it is iteration, which simply means that the logic is applied over and over again.
+It is a path-dependent kind of research driven by iteration, which simply means the logic is applied over and over again.
 Surprises never stop; just the time and money do.
 The second engine is recursion.
-That means that as one is working through the logic, building an H to explain a surprising F, another surprise will often turn up.
+That means that as one is working with the logic, building an H to explain a surprising F, another surprise will often turn up.
 Now one applies abduction within the process of applying abduction.

 Iteration and recursion, together with abduction, give us IRA, iterative recursive abductive logic.
 It is not a particularly catchy phrase.
-But it is a key to understanding how ethnography works, and it is a key to the cases I will describe here, even though those applications are not an ethnography by traditional academic rules.
+But it is a key to understanding how ethnography works, and it is a key to the cases I will describe here.

-It would be good to describe examples of IRA logic now, but space limits on an article prevent it, and another key characteristic needs to be put on the table.
-IRA logic is the heart of ethnography.
-But questions about context and meaning are its soul.
+Another key characteristic needs to be put on the table.
+IRA logic is the heart of ethnography-but questions about context and meaning are its soul.

-There are many classic statements here, like Geertz's famous line about people living in webs of significance that they themselves have spun (1973), or Thomas' foundational statement in sociology that if people define a situation as real it will be real in its consequences (Thomas and Thomas, 1928).
-Another version, one I've written about elsewhere (1995), holds that ethnography is fundamentally about translation, about the exploration, learning and documentation of one perspective together with a mapping between it and another.
+There are many classic statements here, like Geertz's (1973) famous line about people living in webs of significance that they themselves have spun, or Thomas' foundational statement in sociology that if people define a situation as real it will be real in its consequences (Thomas & Thomas, 1928).
+Another version, one I have written about elsewhere (Agar, 1995), holds that ethnography is fundamentally about translation, about the exploration, learning, and documentation of one perspective together with a mapping between it and another.
+Translation, at its roots, is about connecting the contexts and meanings of one world with those of another.

-In a nutshell, context/meaning questions, C/M for short, foreground the simple fact that there are multiple perspectives-multiple points of view-different mental models-in play in any human social research.
+In a nutshell, context/meaning questions foreground the simple fact that there are multiple perspectives-multiple points of view-different mental models-in play in any human social research.
 If one just uses IRA logic, without attending to the meanings and situation as interpreted by members of the various relevant groups, nothing will be learned of those other points of view.
-And investigating those other, initially unknown, points of view is the goal of the ethnographic process.
+And investigating those other points of view is the point of ethnographic research.